aczar09/Trivia-Game-Android/doc/use-cases/use-cases-brief.md

 Player receives option to play again

 ## Accessing Trivia Questions
-1. Based on the given criteria (category, difficulty, question type, etc), search for an appropriate trivia question
+1. Based on the given criteria (category, difficulty, question type, etc.), search for an appropriate trivia question
+2. Checks that question has not been asked in the same game session
-2. Once one is found, return it to the program and display to the user
+3. Once one is found, return it to the program and display to the user